larsvonschaff/Django-mockingbird/README.md

 ## 1. What is Django-mockingbird and why would I need it?

-Until now, there were two options for writing tests for a Django application: either create objects in the database for every test or mock the database queries using unit test’s mock.
-While the former is slow, the latter is complicated to grasp.
+Until now, there were two options for writing tests for a Django application: either create objects in the database for every test or mock the database queries using [Unit test’s Mock](https://docs.python.org/3/library/unittest.mock.html).
+While the former is slow, the latter is complicated to write and read.
 Both add a lot of setup code to our tests.
-Django-mockingbird introduces a new way to write tests for Django, which is fast as well as straightforward.
+Django-mockingbird introduces a new way to write tests for Django, which is fast to run as well as simple to write.

 ## 2. How does it work?

-It creates a mock object which behaves exactly like the Django model in your test, but it does not execute any queries under the hood.
+It works my creating a mock object which behaves exactly like the Django model in your test, but does not execute any queries under the hood.
 It only takes one line of code to use it in your test.
 It is not meant to be used in place of frameworks like Pytest, but to complement them.

 ## 3. How do I use it?